Scriptease-Automation/zabbix/README.md

 ```
 ### Options
 ```
--d <your domain> Set Domain for Gitlab
+-d <your domain> Set Domain for Zabbix
 -v [ public/private] choose one of the options
 ```